Regular Expressions

 Contents

 13.3.
-Regular Expressions¶
+Regular Expressions#

 Regular expressions (or regex for short) are special patterns that we use

-to extract parts of strings.
+to match parts of strings.

-Think about the format of a Social Security Number (SSN) like 134-42-2012
+Think about the format of a Social Security number (SSN) like 134-42-2012

 .